chengyuma/Cpp-Code/README.md

 # Cpp-Tools
-Some tools and data structures in C++.
+Some code and data structures in C++.